KelvinAaron/MoQuick/README.md

 We are a team of software engineers working together to create a simple budget planning app synced with the users momo.

-This repository contains code to help users organise their spendings done through momo for easy financial planning.
+MoQuick is an application that sorts financial data from and XML data source and displays such data in an ordered format on the web.
+It can be used to help users organise their spendings done through momo for easy financial planning.

 Architectural Design: